Solid solution: Application

 At other proportions, the material will enter a mushy or pasty phase until it warms up to being completely melted.

 The mixture at the dip point of the diagram is called a eutectic alloy.
 Lead-tin mixtures formulated at that point (37/63 mixture) are useful when soldering electronic components, particularly if done manually, since the solid phase is quickly entered as the solder cools.
 In contrast, when lead-tin mixtures were used to solder seams in automobile bodies a pasty state enabled a shape to be formed with a wooden paddle or tool, so a 70–30 lead to tin ratio was used.
 (Lead is being removed from such applications owing to its toxicity and consequent difficulty in recycling devices and components that include lead.)

 Exsolution

 When a solid solution becomes unstable—due to a lower temperature, for example—exsolution occurs and the two phases separate into distinct microscopic to megascopic lamellae.
 This is mainly caused by difference in cation size.
 Cations which have a large difference in radii are not likely to readily substitute.

-Take the alkali feldspar minerals for example, whose end members are albite, NaAlSi3O8 and microcline, KAlSi3O8.
+Alkali feldspar minerals, for example, have end members of albite, NaAlSi3O8 and microcline, KAlSi3O8.
 At high temperatures Na+ and K+ readily substitute for each other and so the minerals will form a solid solution, yet at low temperatures albite can only substitute a small amount of K+ and the same applies for Na+ in the microcline.
 This leads to exsolution where they will separate into two separate phases.
 In the case of the alkali feldspar minerals, thin white albite layers will alternate between typically pink microcline, resulting in a perthite texture.